amirsciammas/interview-mlops-engineer/README.md

 docker build . -t service-mlops:0.0.1
 ```

-And the run it adding the desired model as a volume and exposing the port 8000:
+And then run it using the desired model as a volume and exposing the port 8000:

 ```bash
 docker run -it --rm -p 8000:8000 -v $PWD/my_best_model.h5:/opt/app/model.h5 -e MODEL_PATH=model.h5 service-mlops:0.0.1